sanjoydesk/cygniteframework/README.md

 Getting Started with Cygnite -
 ============================
 i.
-Make sure you have GitHub Account ii.
-Clearly describe the issue you find to fix shortly. iii.Create a branch where you would like to place your changes and send the patches to us. iv.
+Make sure you have GitHub Account.

+ii.
+Clearly describe the issue you find to fix shortly.

+iii.Create a branch where you would like to place your changes and send the patches to us.

+iv.
 Fork Cygnite Repository on GitHub.